-In a reverse mortgage (sometimes called a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
-The lender pays you money based on your home equity amount; you get a one-time amount, a payment each month or a line of credit.
-Repayment is not necessary until after the homeowner puts his home up for sale, moves (such as to a care facility) or passes away.
-After your home sells or is no longer used as your main residence, you (or your estate) have to pay back the lending institution for the funds you obtained from your reverse mortgage as well as interest and other fees.
+Reverse mortgages (also called "home equity conversion loans") enable older homeowners to benefit from their equity without having to sell their home.
+The lending institution gives you money based on the equity you've accrued in your home; you receive a lump sum, a payment each month or a line of credit.
+Repayment is not necessary until the time the borrower puts his home up for sale, moves (such as into a care facility) or passes away.
+After you sell your property or you no longer use it as your main residence, you (or your estate) are obligated to pay back the lending institution for the funds you received from your reverse mortgage as well as interest among other fees.

-Generally, reverse mortgages are offered to borrowers at least 62 years old, have a small or zero balance in a mortgage and maintain the home as your main living place.
+Usually, reverse mortgages require youto be at least 62 years old, have a small or zero balance owed against the home and maintain the home as your main residence.

 Do you have a question regarding a mortgage program?